pleonex/LayTea/docs/guides/games/london_life/ACP.md

 # Format ACP (A?
 Character P?)

-Binary format that contains unknown data related to images.
+Binary format that contains the definition of one or more sprites.

 ## Specification